- Posted on:July 14, 2024

 A young Cole Younger.

-Young, male Missourians made the difficult decision on whether to join the State Militia, enlist in the Confederate army, or join one of the many small bands of guerilla fighters.
-Most of them lumped into to two distinct groups; the anti-slave pro-Union Kansas Jayhawkers and the pro-slavery Bushwackers for the Confederacy.
+Young, male Missourians made the difficult decision of whether to join the State Militia, enlist in the Confederate army, or join one of the many small bands of guerilla fighters.
+Most of them lumped into two distinct groups; the anti-slave pro-Union Kansas Jayhawkers and the pro-slavery Bushwackers for the Confederacy.
 An ambiguity existed in the relationship between each of these groups and their official military counterparts.
-Jayhawkers typically followed the orders of their leaders in Washington although President Lincoln distanced himself from their extreme actions.
+Jayhawkers typically followed the orders of their leaders in Washington, although President Lincoln distanced himself from their extreme actions.
 Confederate President Jefferson Davis held a tenuous relationship with the Bushwackers.
 While he could not control them and did not condone all of their actions, he appreciated that these small bands of guerrillas kept tens of thousands of Northern troops occupied in Missouri.

 Henry Washington Younger settled in Clay County, Missouri with his wife Bursheba and fourteen children during the antebellum period.
 He developed a successful livery business in addition to mail delivery and dry goods distribution.
 The elder Younger, a moderately pro-Union slave owner, hoped his family would work through the sectional strife and eventually return to life as normal.
 Second oldest son Coleman experienced much of his father’s difficulties from pro-Union Jayhawkers looting his possessions.
 The next three boys, James (Jim), John, and Robert (Bob)—all too young to respond to the growing crises—suffered the Jayhawker’s terror as well.